 A: Keep original policy B: Preferred Option - amend policy C: No policy

 ENV1 + The policy refers to parking for various modes of transport. + The policy refers to parking for various modes of transport. ?

 ENV2

 ENV3 + The policy refers to biodiversity enhancements. ?

 ENV4 + The policy refers to landscaping. + The policy refers to landscaping. ?

 ENV5

 ENV6

 ENV7

-ENV8 Not having a policy door
+ENV8 Not hoving a valiev dage

-ENV9 Not having a policy does not mean that these issues
+ENV9 Not having a policy does

-ENV10 will not be considered or
+ENV10 not mean that these issues will not be considered or

 ENV11 + The policy refers to dark skies. + The policy refers to dark skies. ? addressed.
 A policy does

-ENV12 however provide more certainty.
+ENV12 however provide more

 SOC1 certainty.

 SOC2

 SOC3

 SOC4

 SOC5

 SOC6

 SOC7

 ECO1

 ECO2

 The policy relates to The policy relates to attractions

-ECO3 + attractions in the area such + in the area such as footpaths ?
+ECO3 + attractions in the area such as footpaths and slipways. + in the area such as footpaths and slipways. ?

-as footpaths and slipways. and slipways.